 I believe that #6111 should be reverted.

-Updated by Duane Leslie almost 3 years ago
+Updated by Duane Leslie over 3 years ago

 Further experimentation with the issue described in #6111 makes the use of the creation time of the snapshot appear to be a misleading and irrelevant distinction to make, given that I can make the snapshots at any time and it is just the names that are used to determine which data is sent.
 Consider the example provided for #6111:

 root@zfs:/# zfs create pool/test root@zfs:/# zfs snapshot pool/test@snap1 root@zfs:/# zfs snapshot pool/test@snap2 root@zfs:/# zfs create pool/test/child root@zfs:/# zfs send -R -I pool/test@snap1 pool/test@snap2 > /dev/null WARNING: could not send pool/test/child@snap2: does not exist WARNING: could not send pool/test/child@snap2: does not exist

 Manually creating the snapshot between creating the filesystem and the send call gives the following:

 root@zfs:/# zfs create pool/test root@zfs:/# zfs snapshot pool/test@snap1 root@zfs:/# zfs snapshot pool/test@snap2 root@zfs:/# zfs create pool/test/child root@zfs:/# zfs snapshot pool/test/child@snap2 root@zfs:/# zfs send -R -I pool/test@snap1 pool/test@snap2 > /dev/null root@zfs:/# echo $?
 0

 This makes the process succeed without an error, so in fact the creation time of the snapshot on the parent filesystem is completely irrelevant, and it is a mistake to assume that it means something.